On the triviality of direct image of coherent sheaves: Abstract

 \section{Abstract}

-Let $\pi\,:\, X \,\longrightarrow\, Y$ be a finite morphism of smooth projective varieties defined over an algebraically closed field of characteristic zero.
-We study the necessary and sufficient criteria for $\pi$ such that there exists a vector bundle $E$ on $X$ whose direct image $\pi_*E$ is trivial.
-We show that the existence of $E$ is guided by the properties of the branching divisor of $\pi$.
-When the covering $\pi\,:\, X \,\longrightarrow\, Y$ is ramified abelian Galois, we give a complete answer.
-As an application, we prove every smooth ramified abelian Galois covering of $\mathbb{P}^n$ supports an Ulrich bundle.
+Let $\pi\,:\, X \,\longrightarrow\, Y$ be a finite morphism of projective varieties defined over an algebraically closed field of characteristic zero.
+We study the necessary and sufficient criteria for $\pi$ such that there exists a coherent sheaf $E$ on $X$ whose direct image $\pi_*E$ is a trivial vector bundle on $Y$ of positive rank.
+When $X$ is smooth and $Y$ is Cohen-Macaulay, such a coherent sheaf is necessarily locally free.
+We show that the existence of such a coherent sheaf $E$ is guided by the properties of the branching divisor of $\pi$.
+When the covering $\pi\,:\, X \,\longrightarrow\, Y$ is admissible abelian Galois, we give a complete answer.
+As an application, it is shown that every smooth admissible abelian Galois covering of $\mathbb{P}^n$ supports an Ulrich bundle.